 This course will enable the student to explore the foundational elements of Stand Up Paddleboarding (SUP) while learning basic paddling skills needed to adopt paddleboarding as a lifetime fitness activity.
-After completion of this course, the student will earn a PaddleFit® certification.
+After completion of this course, the student will earn a Paddleboard certificate of completion.
 Credits: 1